 One feature of dancehall is "slackness" -- lyrics focusing on guns, raw sexuality or homophobia.
 Famous singers include Yellowman, Buju Banton, and Vybz Kartel.
 Poppified dancehall can be heard on hits from Sean Paul as well as lending flavor to songs like "Fly" by Sugar Ray.
 Dancehall is currently the dominant style in Jamaica, though some musicians keep the roots reggae flag flying.

 Jamaican music has also influenced styles beyond its borders.
 In the 1970s, a Jamaica-born DJ named Kool Herc began holding parties in the South Bronx where he isolated and extended the instrumental portion of the record ("the break") on his two turntables and toasted on the microphone in imitation of the dancehall style back home [source: Chang].
 This was the beginning of rap.

-For more on cultural traditions around the world, fly to the links on the next page.
+For more on cultural traditions around the world, fly to the links below.

 - BBC.
 "The Story of Reggae."
 (Aug.
 26, 2011). http://www.niceup.com/history/bbc/dancehall.html

 - Chang, Jeff.
 "Can't Stop, Won't Stop: A History of the Hip-Hop Generation."
 St. Martin's Press.
 2005

 - Farley, Christopher John.
 "Remembering Bob Marley."
 TIME.
 Feb.
 4, 2005.
 (Aug.
 26, 2011). http://www.time.com/time/arts/article/0,8599,1024886,00.html#ixzz1W4WClkHb

 - Government of Jamaica.
 "How We Celebrate Emancipation Day."
 (Aug.
 26, 2011). http://www.emancipationpark.org.jm/about-us/emancipation-day-celebration.php